-The offering will terminate on , 2005, and the underwriter expects to deliver the shares to purchasers on or about , 2005.
+The offering will be at a fixed price and will not be conducted on a continuous or delayed basis.
+The offering will terminate on or before July 29, 2005, and the underwriter expects to deliver the shares to purchasers on or about July 29, 2005.